 - Hours for phone support.
 Staff are available by phone during the following hours:

 - Saturday: 10am-5pm

 - Virtual reference.
 You can continue to email the reference desk with your questions.
-Thanks to a generous donation from the Friends of the Library, we will begin offering reference services by text and chat sometime this summer.

 - Meeting Room bookings cancelled.
 All meeting room bookings are cancelled indefinitely.

 The health and safety of Library staff and patrons is our priority.
 The following safety measures are in effect to keep staff and patrons safe: